-The fig has been considered as a healthy food for a long time, and it was just the matter of time when people realised they can make a delicious biscuit out of it.
+The fig has been considered as a healthy food for a long time, and it was just a matter of time when people realised they can make a delicious biscuit out of it.
 The fig roll has all the goodness of figs and the convenience of conventional biscuits.

 This roll is special because of its filling, the fig paste, made of the worldwide popular snack food.
 Figs are most popular in the Mediterranean, and setting its sweet legacy everywhere starting with ancient Egypt.
 The rolls were made popular with the rise of baking which made possible to bring certain foods on a longer trip, one of those foods being fruit.
 Figs are a rich source of concentrated nutrients, including calcium, iron, and potassium.
 They also have a lot of fibre, no sodium, no fat, and no cholesterol.
+When we spoke about Egyptian famous types of biscuits, we should also mention Kahk biscuits.

 As the story goes, Christopher Columbus devoted a complete page to what a wonderful time it would be when he would be able to gorge himself on figs in the orient, while Marco Polo described women in association with the beauty of figs.